 I spent last weekend tending Reciprocity Stream, an open photo show where anyone who brought a print could take any other print on the wall home with them, for free.

 I’d wanted to do a show like this ever since collector/artist Timothy Prus did it at the Kuhn Gallery in Calgary.
-Prus called his, simply, “Photo Swap,” a title that’s both transparent and deceptive, because what it was, was a participatory exhibit in which the usual barriers to entry were removed both for anyone wishing to exhibit photography and anyone wishing to collect it – as long as they were willing to do both.
+Prus called his, simply, “Photo Swap,” a deceptively simple name for a participatory exhibit in which the usual barriers to entry were removed both for anyone wishing to exhibit photography and anyone wishing to collect it – as long as they were willing to do both.

-Since I had both a venue and an audience during my building’s Open Studios, I decided to do the participatory photo show idea on a very small scale last weekend, seeding it with 27 photos (almost all my own) and inviting people (photographers, non-photographers, anyone) to come armed with a photo of their own to put up in exchange for one already on the wall.
+Since I had both a venue and an audience during Brickbottom Open Studios, I decided to do the participatory photo show idea on a very small scale, seeding it with 27 photos (almost all my own) and inviting people (photographers, non-photographers, anyone) to come armed with a photo of their own to put up in exchange for one already on the wall.